-We work with local authorities, schools and caterers, offering a menu support package of completely free services.
-We are the extra pair of hands helping you to achieve more sustainable, healthier, and cheaper school menus.
+We work with local authorities, schools, and private caterers, offering a range of menu support services.
+We are the extra pair of hands to help you to achieve more sustainable, healthier, and cheaper school menus.

 For the planet